mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 ## Create using Rancher
 You can also create cluster on Cloud using the Rancher console.
 Refer to Rancher documentation.

+## Register the cluster with Rancher
+* Login as admin in Rancher console
+* Configure your cloud credentials
+* Add this cluster to Rancher
+* Make sure the correct zone is selected to be able to see the cluster on Rancher console.

 ## Persistence
 ### GP2
 * Default storage class is `gp2` which by is in "Delete" mode which means if PV is deleted, the underlying storage is also deleted.